liviucotfas/ase-windows-applications-programming/README.md

 >A: you can use https://gitprint.com/ or https://pandoc.org/

 ## Further Reading
-- Discover best practices, sample applications and professional advices for building .NET applications on [Microsoft .NET Application Architecture Guidance](https://www.microsoft.com/net/learn/architecture) website.
+- Discover best practices, sample applications and professional advice for building .NET applications on [Microsoft .NET Application Architecture Guidance](https://www.microsoft.com/net/learn/architecture) website.